bayileyegnabate/09-surfs-up/README.md

 ## Purpose:
 * The main purpose of this analysis is to analyze the temperature data from a span of 7 years, from 2010 to 2016 for June and December.
 ## Results:
-* the temperature analyses for June and December show very similar results for - with slightly lower values for December.
+* the temperature analyses for June and December show very similar results
-*
+* lower over all temps in December, and
+* a lower precipitation in June.
 ## Summary:
 * The temperature stats for the months of June and December are summarized bellow: